newborn PORTRAITS information

 When shooting newborns, our studio is quite warm – so we recommend wearing light clothing, even in winter.
 We often wear shorts!

-A newborn shoot lasts between 1 to 3 hours, depending on the package you’ve booked so you’re welcome to bring along your own snacks/drinks if you want to – and a phone, ipad or book if you want.
+A newborn shoot lasts between 1 to 3 hours, depending on the package you’ve booked so you’re welcome to bring along your own snacks/drinks if you want to – and a phone, ipad or book.

 In order to minimise disruption and distractions, we do not allow customers to take their own pictures during our portrait sessions.

-If not included in your newborn shoot, we recommend leaving older children with a babysitter during your newborn shoot if at all possible.
+In all honesty, the best newborn sessions tend to be those that with as few disturbances as possible.
+For this reason, we recommend leaving other children with a babysitter during your newborn shoot if at all possible.

 The Birches